 Skip to main content

-Updating PodDisruptionBudget API version for Cloud Platform - deprecated Kubernetes v1.21
+Updating PodDisruptionBudget API version for Cloud Platform - removed Kubernetes v1.25

 The policy/v1beta1 API version of PodDisruptionBudget (PDB) is deprecated as of Kubernetes release v1.21, and will no longer be served as of v1.25.

-Cloud Platform users are encouraged to ensure any PodDisruptionBudget manifests are migrated to use the policy/v1 API version, which is supported on our current cluster version (v1.24 as of writing).
+Cloud Platform users must ensure any PodDisruptionBudget manifests are migrated to use the policy/v1 API version, which is supported on our current cluster version (v1.24 as of writing).

 Further details can be found within the Kubernetes deprecation guide

-To view which apiVersion you are using, run the following kubectl command:
+To check if you are using deprecated apiVersion, run the following command:

 apiVersion: policy/v1